Askot: Geography

+According to early 20th-century British gazetteers, the pargana of Askot was historically divided into two distinct tracts: Malla Askot and Talla Askot.
+Malla Askot formed a rugged, mountainous triangle defined by the converging Gori and Kali rivers, backed by a high ridge culminating in the Chipilakot peak (approximately 14,000 feet).
+Talla Askot consisted of the fertile ridges lying south of the Gori river.
+The region exhibits a stark ecological transition based on elevation, with river valleys historically supporting shisham, khair, and sal trees, transitioning to oak and rhododendron at mid-elevations, and fir, birch, and boxwood on the highest ridges.

 The area around is under heavy tunnel mining operations.
 There are polymetallic mines of copper, zinc, gold, silver and lead deposits.

 Origin of name

 The name Askot is originated from Assi Kot (Eighty Forts, as the King had eighty forts under him).
 Many of these forts were in Darchula District of Nepal.